eslint/eslint/docs/src/user-guide/configuring/plugins.md

 * Custom rules to validate if your code meets a certain expectation, and what to do if it does not meet that expectation.
 * Custom configurations.

 You can also use custom parsers to convert JavaScript code into an abstract syntax tree for ESLint to evaluate.
-You might want to add a custom parser if the code you're writing isn't compatible with the ESLint default parser, Espree.
+You might want to add a custom parser if your code isn't compatible with ESLint's default parser, Espree.

 ## Configuring Plugins